chloealbright/DevHiveMind/Algorithms & Data Structures/Algo pathway.md

 - Reducing iteration by breaking down large ranges
 - Decrementing arrays from the end index to the start (array.Length to 0)

+## Fixed Length Data

+Dealing with data of fixed length, whether it's a matrix or an array, may require approaches like Merge Interval.
+This can apply to numbers or when handling ASCII values for letters.

+- Focus your conditional logic on the fixed length, which is critical for solving these problems.

+- Consider how these boundary cases may overlap or relate to each other.

+## Data Structures Brain Storming
+- When examining an algorithm, identify the data structures, types, and constructs that can be used.

+# Pre & Post Processing
 ## Sorted Data

 When data is sorted, focus on binary search, particularly by targeting the middle element.